BrotatoBoiV2/Spud/DOCUMENTATION.md

         Then move onto the `say` keyword and allowing strings (DONE) Then allow for setting and manipulating variables (IN-PROGESS) Introduce variable expansions (DONE)
-        Have string concationation and allow for int to string conversion (DONE) Allow for error handling (IN-PROGRESS)
+        Have string concationation and allow for int to string conversion (IN-PROGRESS) Allow for error handling (IN-PROGRESS)

     What is next?